dougeby/IntuneDocs/intune/apple-configurator-setup-assistant-enroll-ios.md

   1. On a Mac computer, open Apple Configurator 2.0.
   2. Connect the iOS device to the Mac computer with a USB cord.
 Close Photos, iTunes, and other apps that open for the device when the device is detected.
   3. In Apple Configurator, choose the connected iOS device, and then choose the **Add** button.
 Options that can be added to the device appear in the drop-down list.
 Choose **Profiles**.
   4. Use the file picker to select the .mobileconfig file that you exported from Intune, and then choose **Add**.
 The profile is added to the device.
-If the device is Unsupervised, the installation will require acceptance on the device.
+If the device is Unsupervised, the installation requires acceptance on the device.
 5. Use the following steps to install the profile on the iOS device.
 The device must have already completed the Setup Assistant and be ready to use.
-If enrollment entails app deployments, the device should have an Apple ID set up because the app deployments will require that you have an Apple ID signed in for the App Store.
+If enrollment entails app deployments, the device should have an Apple ID set up because the app deployments requires that you have an Apple ID signed in for the App Store.
    1. Unlock the iOS device.
    2. In the **Install profile** dialog box for **Management profile**, choose **Install**.
-   3. Provide the Device Passcode or Apple ID, if required.
+   3. Provide the Device Passcode or Apple ID, if necessary.
    4. Accept the **Warning**, and choose **Install**.
    5. Accept the **Remote Warning**, and choose **Trust**.
    6. When the **Profile Installed** box confirms the profile as Installed, choose **Done**.